How can I contribute my threatened species monitoring data to the index?

 If you provide data from surveys more than once per year, we will aggregate these data (by taking an average, maximum, or calculate reporting rates) to obtain a single annual value per site.
 If there are seasonal considerations we can limit aggregation to appropriate months for your species.

-For further details, database templates and metadata requirements contact our friendly team.
+For further details contact our friendly team.

 Download this information in our Threatened Species Index data usage factsheet (PDF, 1.3MB).